kikiutils/node-fs-extra/README.md

 **Before installing,** please read the [prerequisites](#prerequisites).

-To install and set up the library, run:
+To install and use this package, run:

 ```bash
 $ npm i @kikiutils/fs-extra     # Npm